 For most people who are first beginning type 2 diabetes treatment with Avandamet, dosing usually starts at 2 mg/500 mg once or twice a day.
 If you are switching from your existing rosiglitazone prescription or metformin prescription to the combination medicine, your new Avandamet dosage will depend on how much rosiglitazone or metformin you were previously taking.
 The maximum daily dose of Avandamet is 8 mg/2000 mg.

-In September 2010, the U.S. Food and Drug Administration (FDA) announced that it would be severely restricting the use of rosiglitazone, one of the active ingredients in Avandamet, due to the risk of "cardiovascular events" such as heart attacks and strokes.
-Only individuals who cannot control their diabetes on other medications (or those who are already taking the medication and doing well) will be able to take Avandamet.
+In September 2010, the U.S. Food and Drug Administration (FDA) announced that it was severely restricting the use of Avandamet, due to the risk of "cardiovascular events" such as heart attacks and strokes.
+Only individuals who could not control their diabetes on other medications (or those who were already taking the medication and doing well) would be able to take Avandamet.